Ivanxdigital/skypearls-dream-villa/docs/rag-chatbot.md

 ## Overview

 The Skypearls Villas RAG (Retrieval-Augmented Generation) Chatbot is a full-stack, production-grade conversational assistant for luxury real estate.
-It leverages OpenAI LLMs, Pinecone vector search, and a React/Tailwind UI to answer user questions, surface villa information, and capture qualified leads.
+It leverages OpenAI LLMs, Pinecone vector search, and a React/Tailwind UI to answer user questions, surface villa information, and capture qualified leads through a pre-chat form.

 ---